ankpat/ankpat.github.io/_posts/2019-02-20-stack-overflow.md

 2. Fill the top most glass with champagne.
 3. Don't stop pouring champagne into the top most glass until the glasses at the bottom of the tower are full.

+The overflow of the top-most glass is exploited to fill the glasses immediately below it.
+In turn, the overflow of the glasses in that layer is used to fill the layer below them until the final layer of the tower is full.

-By exploiting the finite capacity of the champagne glass and the structure of the system, the champagne tower, it is possible to cause a subcomponent of the system to perform in a way you would like that it was not necessarily designed for.
+To put it slightly more formally, the finite capacity of the champagne glass is exploited to force the glasses to overflow in a useful way.
+A finite storage unit is overflowed to force the system to behave in an unintended manner.
 In this case, the top-most glass ends up serving a purpose other than holding its capacity of champagne.

 This, in essence, is what a ***stack buffer overflow vulnerability*** takes advantage of within a computer program.
-Somewhere, there is a resource with a finite capacity that an attacker can fill beyond its capacity to make a component of the software system behave in a way that it had not been designed to do.
+Finding a stack buffer overflow boils down to finding a resource with a finite capacity that can be fill beyond its capacity to make a component of the software system behave in a way that it had not been designed to do.

+---

+* TOC
+{:toc}

+---

 ## Program Memory